-As Tom begins to recount their shared past to Savannah’s psychiatrist, the novel takes shape through the unstable process of memory.
-Each event reemerges with hesitation and imprecision, shaped by years of deflection and emotional fatigue.
-The narrative moves between past and present with increasing urgency, never offering clarity as compensation.
-Instead, it traces the struggle to live alongside experiences that have never been fully named or addressed.
-Conroy constructs a novel shaped by the accumulating force of what remains unspoken, where the act of narration becomes a way to confront what memory has carried without context or permission.
+As Tom begins recounting their shared past to Savannah’s psychiatrist, the story of their lives unfolds slowly through the unpredictable nature of memory.
+Each event reemerges with tentativeness and imprecision, marked by years of deflection and emotional fatigue.
+The narrative moves between past and present with increasing urgency, but never offers clarity as compensation.
+It traces the struggle to live with experiences that have never been fully named or addressed.

 Narrative Structure

-The novel unfolds through a narrative architecture that privileges memory over chronology and excavation over linear progression.
-The frame is deceptively simple: Tom Wingo, a disillusioned former coach from South Carolina, travels to New York to assist his twin sister, Savannah, after a suicide attempt.
+The novel is constructed around a narrative architecture that prioritizes memory over chronology and excavation over linear progression.
+The frame is deceptively simple: Tom Wingo, a disillusioned former coach, travels to New York to assist his twin sister, Savannah.
 There, he becomes entangled in a series of sessions with her psychiatrist, Dr. Susan Lowenstein.
-What begins as an ostensibly supportive visit soon reveals itself as a confrontation with the past.
+What begins as a supportive visit quickly reveals itself as a confrontation with his own past.

-Conroy does not rely on memory merely to dramatize the past.
-He asks what kind of past can be survived and what kind must be rewritten to be survivable.
-In Tom’s case, narration becomes a form of provisional healing.
-The unspeakable memories of abuse, betrayal, and parental cruelty cannot be metabolized unless they are shaped, given voice, or arranged.
-Savannah, by contrast, channels her trauma through poetry: lyrical fragments, manic ruptures, and surreal imagery.
+Conroy uses memory to do more than dramatize the past.
+He asks what kind of past can be survived and what kind must be rewritten.
+In Tom’s case, narration becomes a form of provisional healing; the unspeakable memories of abuse and cruelty must be given voice or arranged to be metabolized.
+Savannah, by contrast, channels her trauma through poetry.
+She expresses lyrical fragments and manic outbursts.

 Style and Language